mattroberts297/genetic-programming-in-scala/README.md

 Doing this constrains the search space and means that each execution is quick i.e. no slow down over time.
 With pruning I found the number of runs varied from 50-200, but that the time to execute floated around the 2 second mark on average.

+### Final thoughts

+Genetic programming seems like a brilliant way to search a constrained space for an optimum or approximate solution to some problem.
 Don't forget the full source is available on GitHub at [mattroberts297/genetic-programming-1](http://github.com/mattroberts297/genetic-programming-1).
 If there is interest then I'll do a follow up post showing how to run this on a Spark cluster.